BlueBrain/check-pages/README.md

 ## CI

-In the CI in gitlab of this repository there are currently 4 jobs that are scheduled to run automatically.
+In the CI in gitlab of this repository there are currently 10 jobs that are scheduled to run automatically.

+### `check_ngvviewer`

+  * testing: NGV Viewer Status (https://bbp.epfl.ch/ngv-viewer/status)
+  * schedule: daily
+  * code: none (curl)

 ### `check_pages_sscx`